vsch/boxed-json/README.md

 Writing a JSON library was not on my radar but it was either this or spend a ton of time writing validation if statements and debugging exceptions or worse, resort to using regex to replace values.
+This was more fun and the result was worth the effort.

 ## What's Missing

 Tests!

 I moved these classes out of my [Markdown Navigator] plugin for JetBrains IDEs into a separate module.
-Unfortunately, the tests I have for it are in [Kotlin] which is so much more compact and convenient.
+Unfortunately, the tests I have for it are in [Kotlin] which is much more compact and convenient.
 I have not gotten around to porting them to Java.
 [IntelliJ IDEA] has a single click Java to Kotlin conversion but no reverse option.
-So it will be a manual effort.
+So it has to be a manual effort.

 [GlassFish License]: https://javaee.github.io/glassfish/LICENSE
 [GlassFish Open Source Reference Implementation]: https://javaee.github.io/glassfish/